duncanabraham/thortoise/README.md

 ![image](https://github.com/duncanabraham/thortoise/assets/5994927/992981a8-e5ef-4ea4-b507-a534ab9434ef)

 The motors are to be connected to an ODrive motor controller which needs feedback from an encoder.
 After a couple of minutes with a vernier caliper and OPENScad I'd knocked up an encoder mount that would use the motor mount bolts to secure it in place.
 I was happy with this approach and even happier when it was all installed and looking awesome.
 The encoder is an AS5047P which has a rated CPR of 4096 but requires the Odrive to be configured as 4000.
 A magnet is glued to the back of the motor shaft.
+4000 steps per turn is an accuracy of 0.09 degrees per step but with the added gearbox this is 0.001 degrees per step which is way more accurate than I need but made me wonder about making an EQ telescope mount .... one day ...

 <img width="453" alt="image" src="https://github.com/duncanabraham/thortoise/assets/5994927/f3414905-def1-4d4e-9745-8a3090ddb5a3">